+Shoppes at the Marina Bay Sands.
 With over 800,000 square feet of retail and dining space, the Shoppes at Marina Bay Sands is perhaps the largest space in Southeast Asia devoted mainly to premium and luxury brands.
-The Shoppes are connected to the Sands hotel through two underpasses running under the busy highway separating the Shoppes building from the hotel and SkyPark.

-The Marina Bay Sands' ArtScience Museum provides an interesting architectural complement to the monolithic Marina Bay Sands hotel.
+ArtScience Museum.
 Standing like a water lily emerging from the promenade in front of the Shoppes building complex, the ten-petaled structure (designed, like the rest of the Sands complex, by Moshe Safdie) houses 21 galleries that cover everything from history exhibits to art shows to architectural showcases.

 The building is crowned with ten petals that have been described as the “welcoming hand of Singapore” – the immediate impression is that of a flower or of hands extended in good will, depending on whom you ask.

-Casino: It just wouldn’t be the Sands without a gaming floor.
+Sands Casino.
 With a gaming area of 161,000 square feet, the Casino at the Marina Bay Sands has enough space to feature over 600 table games and over 2,500 slot machines and electronic table games.
 Gamers can play roulette, baccarat, blackjack, texas hold'em bonus progressive, and three card poker in the casino.
 The casino can accommodate over 15,000 patrons across its four levels.